 Good question.
-Quartz countertops can be permanently discolored by some cleaners and household chemicals, so product choice is an important decision.
+Quartz countertops can be permanently stained by some cleaners and household chemicals, so product choice is an important decision.
 Quartz countertops are 90% natural stone after, so the best performing and safest products to clean and polish quartz are those made for use on granite and marble.

-Cleaning Quartz vs. Granite & MarbleThe idea behind our recommendations
+Cleaning Quartz vs. Granite and Marble

 The proper, non-damaging cleaners are required for all stone or man-made stone-based surfaces like quartz countertops.
-General care, do's and don'ts, however, do vary
+General care, do's and don'ts do vary

 a bit between marble, granite and quartz.

 With marble, you have to be much more particular about avoiding acidic foods and drinks than on granite or quartz which won't readily etch.

 Acidic foods, drinks, and most chemicals etch marble, which is why marble is not the best choice for a kitchen countertop.
-Common cleaners are a gamble

 Repair and restoration, however, is a different ball game than cleaning.
 Marble repair can be somewhat different than granite repair and quartz repair can be a lot different.
-The main difference
+The main repair difference

 It's the coloring dyes within the resins used to make quartz tiles and countertops that are affected.... usually permanently.

 The ETCH REMOVER / Marble Polishing Powder

 is made for use on calcareous stones like marble.
-It won't work on quartz... or granite for that matter.
+It WON'T work on quartz... or granite for that matter.

-Again, the Etch Remover won't do a thing to restore the quartz.
+Again, the Marble Etch Remover won't do a thing to restore the quartz.
 When marble is etched it's simply a matter of re-polishing the rougher surface back to a smooth, glossy surface.

-the Soap Film / Hard Water Remover
+The Soap Film / Hard Water Remover

 and the Mold & Mildew Stain Remover